rahgadda/Kogito/03-Modules/02-dmn.md

       - **Priority (P):**
         - Permits multiple rules to match, with different outputs.
         - Result is the output value with the highest output priority.
-        - The first value has the highest priority.
     - **Multiple-hit policies:**
       - **Rule Order (R):**
         - Permits multiple rules to match, with different outputs.